tjunghans/react-select/README.md

 - `unselected`: an object that is the option item to select for no selection.
   The generated option will be the first dropdown item.
 To generate an option with an empty value use: `{value: '', label: 'Please choose...'}`

-## Preview

-Run `node integration` to preview the component on http://localhost:8000

 ## License